BhargavBhandari90/comment-mention/readme.txt

 What this plugin does?
 Just wring username followed by '@' in comment box.
 It will send the email to mentioned user.

 Email setting is provided in backend.
+You can change email subject and content by your own.

 == Installation ==

 This section describes how to install the plugin and get it working.

+== Screenshots ==
+1. Mention the user by typing "@" in the comment box.
+2. Setting for sending email to mentioned user.

 e.g.